pie-framework/pie-elements/packages/charting/docs/config-schema.json.md

 ### `label` (string)

 Indicates the label for the item that has to be displayed in the Settings Panel

-### `enabled` (boolean)

-Indicates the value of the item if it affects config-ui (eg.: if item is a switch and displaying an input on the config-ui depends on the switch value: on/off)

 ## `AuthorNewCategoryDefaults` (object)